openebs-archive/openebs-docs/docs/ugcstor.md

 apiVersion: apps/v1
 kind: StatefulSet
 metadata:
   name: test-application
   labels:
     app: test-application
 spec:
   serviceName: test-application
   replicas: 1
   selector:
     matchLabels:
       app: test-application
       openebs.io/sts-target-affinity: test-application
   template:
     metadata:
       labels:
         app: test-application
         openebs.io/sts-target-affinity: test-application
 ```

-Do the following changes in the StorageClass that is referred by the claimTemplates of this StatefulSet.
+Do the following changes in the StorageClass that is referred in the claimTemplates of this StatefulSet.

 - Set volumeBindingMode to WaitForFirstConsumer